geocomPP/sdvwR/Section2_R_and_Spatial_Data.md

-In this case we have three potentially interesting variables: "LEGEND", telling us what the point is, "NAME", and "MICE", which represents the number of mice sightings reported by the public at that point (this is a fictional variable!!).
+In this case we have three potentially interesting variables: "LEGEND", telling us what the point is, "NAME", and "MICE", which represents the number of mice sightings reported by the public at that point (this is a fictional variable!).
 To illustrate the power of the `aggregate` function, let us use it to find the average number of mice spotted in transport points in each London borough, and the standard deviation: